top of page

 Our intensive training is arranged in 3 linked Units, each of 6 months or less.

-In each unit there is a mid-break of 3 or 4 weeks
+There is a mid-unit break of 3 or 4 weeks within units 1 & 2

 GFCA offers an annual scholarship, providing one actor or actor/director with a subsidised place on the 20-month Advanced Intensive Acting or Acting/Directing Diploma programme, providing the opportunity to train with our experienced team of leading acting coaches.
 If chosen, you will be awarded a scholarship for 50% of the standard course tuition-fee; and the option to spread the rest of the fees in monthly instalments.